leviramsey/week-08-regular-expressions/notes/levire.md

      style="display: block; margin-left: auto; margin-right: auto">

-The following notes were compiled by Levi Ramsey from a couple of notable sources including [Matt Might] and [??].
+The following notes were compiled by Levi Ramsey from a couple of notable sources including [Matt Might].
 Edited and translated into Markdown by Tim Richards.

 [Matt Might]: http://matt.might.net